 - No-gold-standard evaluation: A key challenge in the clinical translation of quantitative imaging methods is the evaluation of these methods with patient data.
 Such evaluation typically requires the availability of a gold standard, but these are usually unavailable.
 To address this issue, we are developing no-gold-standard evaluation techniques, that, without the availability of a gold standard or the true quantitative value, are able to rank the different QI methods.
 This project is supported by an NIH R01 award.

-- Photon-processing SPECT systems: We are developing methods that use list-mode SPECT data to enable transmission-less attenuation compensation in cardiac SPECT, with the goal of helping reduce dose and costs, improving diagnosis, and increasing patient comfort.
-This project is supported by the NIBIB Trailblazer award.
-In another project, we are developing approaches to improve quantification in SPECT using list-mode data.
+- Photon-processing imaging systems: We are developing methods that use list-mode SPECT data to enable transmission-less attenuation compensation in cardiac SPECT, with the goal of helping reduce dose and costs, improving diagnosis, and increasing patient comfort.
+This project was supported by the NIBIB Trailblazer award.
+In another project, we are developing approaches to improve quantitative SPECT using list-mode data.